zellwk/zellwk.com/src/posts/2020-12-23-moonlander.md

 ### Layer Change Keys

 Initially, I added layer change keys to the bottom row, near the two corners.
-I thought it was a good idea because the bottom rows are rarely accessed with norma because the bottom row **INCOMPLETE/INCORRECT SENTENCE**
+I thought it was a good idea because the bottom rows are rarely accessed.

 I discovered later that it was easy to trigger these keys accidentally when I tried to press keys on the first or second row.
 It changed my entire keyboard and messed up the typing.